 If you want to install using GUI, then launch the software updater.
 Once it is launched, it will list GIMP as one of the software to be installed among others if any.
 Go ahead and press the 'Install Now' button to complete the installation.

 Once the installation is complete, cross-check the version of GIMP that is installed using the 'gimp -v' command.

 Now, start the program by typing 'gimp' in the command line or by launching the application.

 When the application is launched, you see the following window and you are ready to start using GIMP:

-If for some reason, you want to remove GIMP from your system, execute these commands:
+If for some reason, you want to remove GIMP from your system which was installed via PPA, execute the following commands:

 Compared to its proprietory counterpart Adobe Photoshop, GIMP is a good example of a free and open-source software delivering powerful features at no cost.
 Over its last 20 years of existence, it has evolved slowly in terms of complexity and ease of use.
 Go ahead, install it and have fun working with your images!